-- 4.61 Witnesses must take the oath or make an affirmation appropriate to their beliefs before giving evidence. - 4.62 The panel will normally direct that a signed witness statement, copied to the relevant parties at the hearing, will be taken as read by the witness even though not read aloud. - 4.63 Where a statement is taken as read, the panel may direct that a copy of the statement, or any part it specifies, should be made available to the public. - 4.64 The teacher or teacher's representative, the presenting officer and the members of the panel may question any witness, subject to paragraph 4.70 and as permitted by the chair. - 4.65 Except as may be determined by the panel, witnesses may not be an observer at the hearing until they have completed giving evidence and been formally released by the chair. - 4.66 Witnesses may be recalled at the discretion of the panel. - 4.67 The panel may require any person to attend and give evidence or to produce documents or other material evidence at the hearing. - 4.68 The Teaching Agency may make payment of: - reasonable expenses, and - reasonable costs of employing a supply teacher, in relation to witnesses called by a teacher and/or the presenting officer.
-This will apply for up to two witnesses for each party, unless the Teaching Agency agrees that there are exceptional circumstances.
+- 4.61 Witnesses must take the oath or make an affirmation appropriate to their beliefs before giving evidence. - 4.62 The panel will normally direct that a signed witness statement, copied to the relevant parties at the hearing, will be taken as read by the witness even though not read aloud. - 4.63 Where a statement is taken as read, the panel may direct that a copy of the statement, or any part it specifies, should be made available to the public.

+- 4.64 The teacher or teacher's representative, the presenting officer and the members of the panel may question any witness, subject to paragraph 4.70 and as permitted by the chair. - 4.65 Except as may be determined by the panel, witnesses may not be an observer at the hearing until they have completed giving evidence and been formally released by the chair. - 4.66 Witnesses may be recalled at the discretion of the panel. - 4.67 The panel may require any person to attend and give evidence or to produce documents or other material evidence at the hearing. - 4.68 The National College for Teaching & Leadership may make payment of: - reasonable expenses, and - reasonable costs of employing a supply teacher, in relation to witnesses called by a teacher and/or the presenting officer.
+This will apply for up to two witnesses for each party, unless the National College for Teaching & Leadership agrees that the additional witnesses can provide evidence which is likely to be relevant and necessary for the fair hearing of the case.
-4.69 Where a presenting officer or teacher requires the attendance of, or the production of a material document or evidence by, a witness who refuses to attend or to produce the document before a hearing, they may make an application to the Teaching Agency.
-If the Teaching Agency is satisfied that the attendance of the person or production of the document or evidence is material to the case, it may refer the application to a

-Professional Conduct Panel for a direction in accordance with paragraphs 4.36-4.47.
+4.69 Where a presenting officer or teacher requires the attendance of, or the production of a material document or evidence by, a witness who refuses to attend or to produce the document before a hearing, they may make an application to the National College for Teaching & Leadership.
+If the National College for Teaching & Leadership is satisfied that the attendance of the person or production of the document or evidence is material to the case, it may refer the application to a Professional Conduct Panel for a direction in accordance with paragraphs 4.36-4.47.
 This will amount to a requirement by the Secretary of State.

-Children and vulnerable witnesses
+Children and Vulnerable Witnesses

 - 4.70 A panel will only decide that a child or a vulnerable witness will give evidence if it decides, after considering representations by or on behalf of the teacher and the presenting officer, that the welfare of the child or vulnerable witness will not be prejudiced.
 A panel will treat any person as a child where they are under the age of 18 at the start of the hearing, and any person as a vulnerable witness where their quality of evidence is likely to be adversely affected at a hearing, including where their evidence might be affected by any mental or physical impairment and where they require special consideration.
-This may include any witness: - with a mental disorder: - who is significantly impaired in relation to intelligence and social functioning; - with physical disabilities who requires assistance to give evidence; - where the allegation against the teacher is of a sexual nature and the witness was the alleged victim; - who complains of intimidation. - 4.71 The panel will adopt such measures as they consider necessary to safeguard the interests of a child or vulnerable witness, which may include: - the use of a video link; - the use of pre-recorded evidence; - the use of interpreters (including signers and translators); - the hearing of evidence by the panel in private; or - the attendance of an appropriate adult.
+This may include any witness: - with a mental disorder: - who is significantly impaired in relation to intelligence and social functioning; - with physical disabilities who requires assistance to give evidence;

+- where the allegation against the teacher is of a sexual nature and the witness was the alleged victim;

+- who complains of intimidation.

+- 4.71 The panel will adopt such measures as they consider necessary to safeguard the interests of a child or vulnerable witness, which may include:

+- the use of a video link;

+- the use of pre-recorded evidence;

+- the use of interpreters (including signers and translators);

+- the use of an intermediary;

+- the hearing of evidence by the panel in private; or

+- the attendance of a witness supporter..